axelerant/testimonials-widget/readme.txt

 **View a [Live Testimonials Widget Demo](http://aihr.us/good-work-deserves-good-words-testimonials-widget-examples/)**

 More than one Testimonials Widget instance can be displayed at a time pulls from the `testimonials-widget` custom post type.
 Additionally, with shortcodes and theme functions, you can display a short or long list or rotation of testimonials.
 Each Testimonial Widget has its own CSS identifier for custom styling.
+Further, structured data per the [Review schema](http://schema.org/Review) to improve search engine results can be enabled.

 Widgets display content sans `wpautop` formatting.
 This means no forced paragraph breaks unless the content specifically contains them.
 You can enable `wpautop` via the "Keep whitespace?" option.